| THE

 transformed the track into a lumpy mess which, before going up through

+the trees, went under a deep pool at the roadside.
 "No trouble" said Gordon.
 "If we make it through the pool we're home

 and dry".
 It crossed my mind that we were already far from home, and if